idolesta16/mike-wheeler-dot-io/copy/cv.md

 ### Computer Science (3.55)
    - CS 4800: Algorithms and Data (B)
    - CS 4100: Artificial Intelligence (A)
-        * TODO lookup algorithms done for hw assignments
+        * Algorithms assigned for homework included A*, minimax, naive Bayes, decision trees, Markov decision processes, and expectation maximization
    - CS 3500: Object-Oriented Design (B+)
-        * TODO describe Freecell and Animator projects
+        * Term projects were a Freecell game and a basic SVG animator, both implemented in Java.
    - CS 3200: Database Design (A-)
-        * TODO describe the NoSQL database for web-scraped recipes with a Python interface
+        * Final project was a NoSQL database and interface for storing and accessing food recipes, implemented in MongoDB, NodeJS, and Python.
    - CS 2800: Logic and Computation (B)
    - CS 2510: Fundamentals 2 (B)
    - CS 2500: Fundamentals 1 (A)